Culture of the United Arab Emirates: Naming conventions

-The first name is followed by “bin” or “bint,” which means ‘son of’ or ‘daughter of’, respectively, and the name of the father followed by the family name.
+Th first name is followed by “bin” or “bint,” which means ‘son of’ or ‘daughter of’, respectively, and the name of the father is followed by the family name.

 After marriage, women retain their family names, and children take the name of the father.

 Architecture

 The United Arab Emirates' architecture is influenced by Islamic architecture and Arabian architecture.
 For example, the "barjeel" has become an identifying mark of traditional Emirati architecture and is attributed to Persian influence.

 Emirati architecture reflects the traditional lifestyles and customs of the people.
-Building materials are simple, but well-adapted to local living and climate.
+Building materials are simple but well-adapted to local living and climate.
 For migrant tribes, portable tents traditionally provided shelter during the winter season.
 Inland, more permanent houses were built of stone guss with roofs made from palm tree leaves.
 Fossilized coral, cut in blocks, bonded with sarooj or a seashell-derived lime mixture, and plastered with chalk and water paste, was used extensively in coastal regions.

 A courtyard architectural layout was commonly seen in the vernacular architecture of the UAE such as houses, schools, mosques, and governmental buildings.
 The courtyard was a thermal regulator in hot and humid weather but also had privacy functionality.
 Privacy and ventilation are important components in traditional architecture of the UAE.

 Lifestyle

 Clothing

-Many Emirati men and women prefer traditional Emirati clothes; the Kandura and Abaya.
+Many Emirati men and women prefer traditional Emirati clothes: the kandura and abaya.

 Traditional clothing is designed for comfort in high temperatures and to keep with the Islamic religious beliefs in the country.
 Clothing that cover more parts of the body from the sunlight is preferred.
 Ballgowns are common in this area.
 Ballgowns are commonly adorned with silver and gold.